 THDA will make HOME funds available to non-profit organizations that meet the designation of a Community Housing Development Organization ("CHDO") through a competitive application process.
-An applicant must apply for a HOME grant of at least \$250,000 for program costs, but may apply for a maximum HOME grant of \$1,000,000 for program costs, and may apply for operating assistance up to an amount equal to 7% of program costs.
+An applicant must apply for a HOME grant of at least \$250,000 for program costs, but may apply for a maximum HOME grant of \$1,000,000 for program costs, and may also apply for operating assistance up to an amount equal to 7% of program costs.

-THDA will start accepting applications for the 2023 HOME CHDO Homeownership Development Round on September 11, 2023.
+THDA will start accepting applications for the 2024 HOME CHDO Homeownership Development Round on February 1, 2024.
 Applicants must submit their applications electronically through THDA's Grants Management System ("GMS").
-THDA will stop accepting applications at 11:59:59 PM CDT on Thursday, October 19, 2023.
-THDA anticipates notifying successful applicants on or around December 8, 2023 and issuing Reservation of Funds with a term commencing January 1, 2024 and ending December 31, 2026.
+THDA will stop accepting applications at 4:00 PM CDT on Thursday, March 14, 2024.
+THDA anticipates notifying successful applicants on or around May 10, 2024 and issuing Reservation of Funds with a term commencing July 1, 2024 and ending June 30, 2027.

 This Program Description and the application link are available at www.thda.org.
 Once on the THDA website, click on PROGRAMS and the HOME Program will be listed under the PROGRAMS FOR LOCAL GOVERNMENT & NON PROFITS.
-Click on HOME for the link to the 2023 HOME CHDO Homeownership Development Program Description.
+Click on HOME for the link to the 2024 HOME CHDO Homeownership Development Program Description.
 If you have questions, please call Aaron Toran at (615) 815-2037.